 The human-made way uneffective and work against the laws of nature

-This old philosophy and approach have given us the abundance of material things but has produced massive pollution and environmental degradation.
-These approaches are besides very energy demanding and lead to an incredible waste.
-By this means a car might that only 1% burned in a car actually moves the passengers while all the rest is used to vehicles itself.
+The old philosophy and approach have given us an abundance of material things; however, produced massive pollution and led to environmental degradation.
+The approaches besides energy-demanding the result of incredible waste.
+The engine in a car produces energy, of which 1 per cent to move the passengers, while 99 per cent of the fuel moves the vehicles.
 It produces nitrogen oxides, unburned hydrocarbon, carbon dioxide, nitrogen, and rubber waste.
 The car life cycle is short, and all its parts need to be recycled or end up in a landfill.
 Therefore, a brand new approach to design is following new guidelines to use the energy for its purpose.
 For example, in living systems, almost nothing discarded or unused.

 The wastes from one organism become the food of another.
 Industrial processes, to be sustainable over the long-term, should be designed on similar principles, designers argue.
 Use of renewable energy and nonpolluting materials, reuse, recycle, energy-efficient is keywords.
 Evaluating the new economy based upon productivity by how many people are gainfully and meaningfully employed.
 It is an exciting fresh concept, of how we see the environmental design in the future.